1959 TANGERINE DREAM TRIUMPH BONNEVILLE

 We have been promised ‘first dibs’, so there’s a scenario whereby we take the entire worldwide production if that’s what demand dictates.

 What we’re suggesting is that, if you want to be sure of getting one of these bikes, you should place an order now, or at least very soon.
-We have been promised faithfully that we will receive the bike no later than the first week of December, and whilst we couldn’t guarantee that, we do think that delivery prior to Christmas is pretty certain.

 Of course, if you order a bike today you will not be charged a penny until your replica is sent out.
 And if you’re not delighted with your bike when you receive it, your purchase price will be refunded in full.